 How Does the Census Process Actually Work?

-From July through December, the Census Bureau worked to accurately record and analyze the new population data.
+From July through December, the Census Bureau will crunch numbers to accurately record and analyze the new population data.
 By Dec.
-31, 2010, the bureau was required by law to report the new Congressional apportionment numbers to the president.
-The bureau had until April 1, 2011, to provide each state with detailed redistricting data [source: U.S. Census Bureau].
-Years later, the bureau's staff of demographers and statisticians continue to examine census data for new revelations into population shifts and trends.
+31, 2020, the bureau is required by law to report the new Congressional apportionment numbers to the president.
+The bureau will have until April 1, 2021, to provide each state with detailed redistricting data [source: U.S. Census Bureau].
+Both of these dates could be pushed back depending on the severity of the delays due to the coronavirus pandemic.